hidoo/styleunit/src/plugin/spritesheet/README.md

 # spritesheet plugin

-> Mixin for using spritesheet in @hidoo/unit framework.
+> Mixin for using spritesheet in @hidoo/styleunit.

 ## Usage